Baby-Kwaku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. a script that takes a list of words as input and prints only words that appear exactly once.
 16. a script that displays the patern from a particular file
 17. a script that displays the number of lines that contains a specific pattern
+18. a script that diplays  lines containing the pattern and a specified number of lines after them